nilostolte/Java-Hacks/SVGspecular/README.md

 ### Phong shading - theoretical basis

-Phong shading is a realistic shading algorithm for 3D scenes that calculates the color of each pixel by making the $intensity$ of light in each point in a surface proportional to the dot product between two unitary vectors: $\vec{L}$ and $\vec{N}$, as seen in $Fig. 1$.
+Phong shading is a realistic shading algorithm for 3D scenes that calculates the color of each pixel by making the $intensity$ of light in each point on a surface proportional to the dot product between two unitary vectors: $\vec{L}$ and $\vec{N}$, as seen in $Fig. 1$.
 Vector $\vec{L}$ points to a point light source (or the direction of a directional light source), and $\vec{N}$ is the surface normal vector.
 Since both are unitary vectors, the result of the dot product is the cosine of the angle between both vectors.
 Since a cosine is a scalar, the $intensity$ is a scalar as well.
 When the light sources are white this intensity is what's multiplied by the components of the surface's color to produce the shading.

-The most impressive feature of Phong's shading, though, is that it also includes a **specular highlight** calculation, producing spectacular glares whenever the surface reflects the light source towards the viewer, which renders the shading tremendously realistic.
-For this component of the shading we calculate the dot product between the unitary reflected light source vector $\vec{L_r}$ and the unitary vector $\vec{V}$ defined by the direction between the point of the surface being shaded and the position of the observer (see $Fig. 1$).
+The most impressive feature of Phong shading, though, is that it also includes a **specular highlight** calculation, producing spectacular glares whenever the surface reflects the light source towards the viewer, which renders the shading tremendously realistic.
+For this component of the shading we calculate the dot product between the unitary reflected light source vector $\vec{L_r}$ and the unitary vector $\vec{V}$ pointing to the position of the observer.
+All vectors in Phong shading are applied to the point on the surface being shaded (see $Fig. 1$).
 <p align="center">
     <img src="phong-vectors-3d.svg">
 </p>

-Given the vectors and angles shown in $Fig. 1$, the Intensity $I$ for Phong's shading with a point light source is calculated by the formula:
+Given the vectors and angles shown in $Fig. 1$, the calculation of intensity $I$ for Phong shading with a point light source is shown in formula $(2)$.
 ```math
 \begin{align}
 &I = k_aI_a + k_dI_{id}\ (\vec{L_i}\cdot\vec{N})+k_sI_{is}\ (\vec{L_{ri}}\cdot\vec{V})^n\\